Intelligent Content Recommendation: The Key to Driving Personalized User Experience

 Bridging the Gap With SearchUnify

-SearchUnify, a unified cognitive platform, leverages the advanced graph-based recommender system to help businesses provide relevant and personalized content to their users.
+SearchUnify, a enterprise agentic platform, leverages the advanced graph-based recommender system to help businesses provide relevant and personalized content to their users.
 Let’s understand how!

 What Is Graph-Based Recommendation?